 Westinghouse RTS Z-Wave

 The Westinghouse power lock utilizes biometric technology allowing business owners to use fingerprint recognition to grant access.

-The RTS Z-Wave is universally compatible with automated networks for pairing other smart devices and communicating access data such as entry and exit times.
+The Lock is universally compatible with automated networks for pairing other smart devices and communicating access data such as entry and exit times.
 The Westinghouse can also be operated remotely for entries that aren’t registered in the up to 1,000 users biometric library.

 Made from high-quality materials with backlit displays this smart-secure lock is ideal for business with areas that have restricted access.

 As business tools and equipment continue to make the shift into the smart and connected categories it’s becoming imperative to protect them from possible attacks.